ElegantEngineeringTech/laravel-translator/README.md

         'service' => 'php-parser',

         /**
-         * Files or directories to include in the deadcode scan */
+         * Files or directories to include in the dead code scan.
+         */
         'paths' => [
             app_path(),